 2. Consolidate Those Resources

-When you have four or five families sharing costs, you can buy products in bulk, spend less money on food and beverages, and have more resources for things like games and party activities.
+When you have four or five families sharing decoration and refreshment costs, you can buy products in bulk, spend less money on food and beverages, and have more resources for things like games and party activities.
 And if there are leftovers, you have more families to distribute them to!

 3. Everyone’s an Expert

-There’s bound to be at least one Dad who has the skills and tools to make a wood pallet or PVC pipe-based photo backdrop and another who’s co-worker is a DJ or owns a food truck.
+There’s bound to be at least one Dad with DIY skills and tools to make a wood pallet or PVC pipe and Instagram-ready photo backdrop and another who’s co-worker is a DJ or owns a food truck.
 Let people run with what they do best and take advantage of numerous networks.

 4. Strength in Numbers

 Whether you are planning a backyard graduation party, having it at a local park, or in a community center, it’s great to have a whole group of parents who are “in charge” and watching out to make sure teens stay safe, and the fun doesn’t get out of hand.